riverhuang-batam/course-web-beginner-batam/modules/css-1/README.md

 ## CSS (Cascading Style Sheet)

 CSS is a way to style HTML page to beautiful.
-Usually have `.css` file extension.
-CSS can only works in HTML.
+File name with `.css` as suffix or extension name.

 ---